(This is a repeat from 2010.)

 "But Peter said, Ananias, why hath Satan filled thine heart to lie to the Holy Spirit?...
 Thou hast not lied unto men, but unto God" (Acts 2:4-5).

-God exists as Father, Son, and Holy Spirit, three sublime personalities so intrinsically united in nature, character, and being that "They" are one.
-A plurality in unity, a unity in plurality, and herein lies the reference to family.
+God exists as Father, Son, and Holy Spirit, three sublime Persons so intrinsically united in nature, character, and being that "They" are one (the Bible uses plural pronouns in referencing God - Genesis 1:26; 3:22).
+Herein lies the reference to family, involving a unity in plurality, and a plurality in unity.
 Our own experience tells us that distinct persons can be so bound in heart that oneness is easily the best way to describe the loving union.
-The love of husband and wife, parents and children, and sibling with sibling united in the bond of family reveals that, in God's creation, unity and plurality are mutually inclusive rather than exclusive.
+The love of husband and wife, parents and children, and sibling with sibling united in the bond of family reveals that unity and plurality can be mutually inclusive rather than exclusive.

 We need little understanding or explanation for such glory.
 Some realities we know in ways so sublimely beautiful that no description is possible.
-I recall an evening with our family many years ago, when our children were still young and all lived at home.
+I recall an evening with our family many years ago, when our children were very young.
 We sat around a table at a favorite restaurant.
 The banter was lively, with much laughter and enjoyment.
 For a brief moment, I sat back to gaze upon and listen to the four people so dear to my heart.
 I cannot explain or describe that moment, but deep within my depths, I knew then (and I still know) that God gave me a glimpse of something so beautiful that tears streamed down my face (as they do now in recollection).
 The "something" concerned my own family, no doubt.
 I realized the amazing gift I had been given.
 However, I also believe that the glimpse involved more.
-I think it involved God Himself, and a hint at the wonder of His triune heart and being.
+It referenced God Himself, and a hint at the wonder of His triune heart and being.

 "Neither pray I for these alone, but for them also which shall believe on Me through their word; that they all may be one; as Thou, Father, art in Me, and I in Thee, that they also may be one in us."